taverntesting/tavern/docs/source/basics.md

 ## Strict key checking

-**NOTE**: At the time of writing, Tavern will by default not perform 'strict' key checking on the top level keys in the response, but will perform it on all keys below that.
-This 'legacy' behaviour will be changed in a future version, see below for details.

 'Strict' key checking can be enabled or disabled globally, per test, or per stage.
 'Strict' key checking refers to whether extra keys in the response should be ignored or whether they should raise an error.
-There are currently 3 levels of strict checking in Tavern, which only apply to HTTP tests.
 With strict key checking enabled, all keys in dictionaries at all levels have to match or it will raise an error.
-With it disabled, Extra keys in the response will be ignored.
-If it is not set at all, 'legacy' behaviour is used.
+With it disabled, Extra keys in the response will be ignored as long as the ones in your response block are present.

+Strict key checking can be controlled individually for the response for the JSON body,the redirect query parameter, or the headers.

+By default, strict key checking is _disabled_ for headers and redirect query parameters in the response, but _enabled_ for JSON (as well as when checking for JSON in an mqtt response).
+This is because although there may be a lot of 'extra' things in things like the response headers (such as server agent headers, cache control headers, etc), the expected JSON body will likely always want to be matched exactly.

 This is best explained through an example.
 If we expect this response from a
 server: